 It’s August in southeastern Mississippi.
 Paul B. Johnson State Park near Lumberton was very forthcoming with beautiful butterflies that I’d never seen before.
 We had driven down from Pittsburgh to meet our new Black Russian pup, Petra, and we budgeted some time for me to photograph.

-Eurema lisa is a little charmer, flittering along inches above the ground.
+The Eurema lisa butterfly is a little charmer, flittering along inches above the ground.
 This one stopped briefly, and cooperated as we set-up to photograph her.

-One of my field guides reports that Little Yellows are regularly found in a corner of my native Brooklyn.
+One of my field guides reports that Little Yellows are found regularly in a corner of my native Brooklyn.
 Hmmmm.
-I’d never seen one there.
+I’ve never seen one there.